-While it may seem challenging, balancing student loans and other financial needs after marriage can be done — but it's important to know your options, outline your goals as a couple and create a solid plan to achieve those goals.
+While it may seem challenging, balancing student loans and other financial needs after marriage can be done.
+But it's important to know your options, outline your goals as a couple, and create a solid plan to achieve those goals.

 Tips for managing your student loans together after marriage

 Once you're married, you and your spouse will need to work together to maintain your new family's finances.
 Whether one or both of you is repaying student loan debt, it's important to create a plan to address your loans and pay them down effectively.
-Consider these steps to get started:

 - Talk about your student loan debt together: Being honest about your finances is important for a strong marriage, and student loans are no exception.
-When talking to your spouse about your college loans, clearly outline what you owe, how much you're currently paying and when you expect to pay your debt off.
+When talking to your spouse about your loans, clearly outline what you owe, how much you're currently paying, and when you expect to pay your debt off.
 Setting a baseline will make it easier to develop a plan for paying down your student loans together.

 - Find out if you qualify for federal loan forgiveness: If you or your spouse have federal loans and work in the public sector, you may have the option to lower your monthly payments or the total amount you owe.
 Review federal student loan forgiveness programs to see if you or your spouse would qualify.

 - Be aware of tax implications: Consult a certified tax professional about filing taxes jointly or separately, as this can affect both student loan tax credits and monthly payment amounts.
 When you file jointly, for example, your income will be combined with your spouse's incomes for tax purposes.
-If you are currently using an Income-Driven Repayment plan offered by the federal government, this could cause your monthly payments to increase substantially.
+If you are currently using an income-driven repayment plan offered by the federal government, this could cause your monthly payments to increase substantially.
 However, there are several tax credits you will not be able to take advantage of if you file separately.

-- Determine whether consolidating or refinancing your student loans could be beneficial: If you're looking for ways to simplify repayment, you may be wondering, "Can married couples consolidate student loans together?"
+- Determine consolidating or refinancing: If you're looking for ways to simplify repayment, you may be wondering, "Can married couples consolidate student loans together?"
 Unfortunately it is no longer possible to consolidate your federal or private student loans with your spouse's loans.
 However, there are some private student loans available that provide the option of refinancing or consolidating individual federal and private student loans.

 - Revise your repayment plan: After you have reviewed your loans and repayment options, it's time to outline a plan for paying down your student loan debt together.
-Decide how you and your spouse would like to handle payments (either separately or from a joint account) and whether or not you would like make student loan prepayment a priority in your household budget.
+Decide how you and your spouse would like to handle payments (either separately or from a joint account) and whether or not you would like to make student loan prepayment a priority in your household budget.
 Some couples may wish to make the minimum payments and build up retirement savings with supplemental funds, while others prefer to pay down all debt before taking on more.
 As long as you are making regular on-time payments, how you structure the rest of your budget is up to you.